Gap between boulders

 Not too far from this site there are rock shelters with much older drawings from Mesolithic period.
 This artwork sometimes is referred to as “paintings of Sitabinji” as well.

 The tempera painting of Ravana Chhaya was made around the 7th century AD in high artistic and technical quality.
 Before applying tempera (fast drying color) the rough surface of granite was smoothened with a thin coating of lime.

-This drawing seems to have rather little in common with Hindu religion.
-It shows royal procession – royal figure seated on elephant and with a sword in hand, followed by an attendant women.
+This drawing seems to have rather little in common with the Hindu religion.
+It shows royal procession – royal figure seated on an elephant and with a sword in hand, followed by attendant women.
 A band of footmen lead this procession, then follow horsemen and a dancing women.

-The theme has led to theory that this shelter was a royal hunting retreat.
+The theme has led to the theory that this shelter was a royal hunting retreat.

 Below the painting there is a line of painted writing in Sanskrit from the 7th century – it reads the name of the king as Maharaja Sri Disabhanja.

-This king could be the earliest Bhanja king – Bhanja dynasty started to rule in Orissa around the 4th – 5th century AD.
+This king could be the earliest Bhanja king – Bhanja dynasty started to rule in Odisha around the 4th – 5th century AD.

-In order to protect the painting from water there has been chiseled a protective groove above the painting.
-Unfortunately the lower part of painting is lost – attesting that it was wise to locate such artwork well above the reach of general visitors.
+In order to protect the painting from the water there has been chiseled a protective groove above the painting.
+Unfortunately, the lower part of the painting is lost – attesting that it was wise to locate such artwork well above the reach of general visitors.

 - Paul Yule, Early Historic Sites in Orissa, page 17.
 Accessed in 23 May 2010.

 |Location, GPS coordinates:||21.5999 N 85.6151 E (mistake up to 4000 m)|